guias12/reddit-and-twitter-bot/README.md

   $npm install
 ```
-then you'll need to create and configure a .env file with your informations following the .env.example.
+then you'll need to create and configure a `credentials/.env` file with your informations following [here](credentials/README.md).

 # Usage: